instret/rust-book/src/ch10-03-lifetime-syntax.md

 one of the parameters is `&self`, the return type gets the lifetime of `&self`, and all lifetimes have been accounted for.

+>| This rule is more likely based on practice: the return value of a method is more likely a member of `self`?

 ### The Static Lifetime

 One special lifetime we need to discuss is `'static`, which denotes that the